joshfinnie/joshfinnie.com/content/reactjs-tutorial-part-interlude.md

 ## Twitter Bootstrap and SASS Setup

 The next bit of setup we are going to do for our web app is to install [Twitter Bootstrap](http://getbootstrap.com/) using its official [SASS](http://sass-lang.com/) bower package.
 You can see what packages are available through bower using its search function: `bower search` Searching for `bootstrap` brings up many, many packages, but also shows us the package we want.
-Here is an exerpt from the search:
+Here is an excerpt from the search:

 ```bash
 $ bower search bootstrap